tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

   2.008151 IP 10.1.3.3.49153 > 10.1.2.4.9: UDP, length 1024
   2.026758 IP 10.1.2.4.9 > 10.1.3.3.49153: UDP, length 1024

-This is the echo packet going from left to right (from Wifi to CSMA) and back again across the point-to-point link.
+This is the echo packet going from left to right (from Wi-Fi to CSMA) and back again across the point-to-point link.

 Now, look at the pcap file of the right side of the point-to-point link,